aws-samples/eks-workshop-developers/website/docs/eks/python/about-otel-instrumentation.md

 ```bash
 docker-compose up --build
 ```

-When you test the Application locally by creating a book, check for traces in AWS Cloudwatch Console -> X-Ray -> Traces.
+Play with the Application locally at ``(http://localhost:8000)`` by creating a book to generate traces.
+Check for traces in AWS Cloudwatch Console -> X-Ray -> Traces in the region configured in your docker compose .env file.
 Click on Trace Id and the TraceMap to see the Application request flow.

 ![Trace Map](./Local-tracing.png)